 Women’s Day, huh?
 I think I have begun to detest this day.
 I’m not usually a Debbie Downer and I hate it when people don’t celebrate these special days and occasions.
 In fact, the cynics around me annoy me to no end.
 But somehow, my mind can’t stop feeling like it’s all just a farce.
 Not because it’s only one day, I mean that too – technically we do deserve a lifetime.
 But because we only feel strong, powerful, resilient and happy when hoardings choose to remind us so, and large corporations pamper us with discounts.
 On other days, we still say the same old archaic things.
 “Women bosses suck”, “I prefer boys because hanging out with them means less drama”, “Women drivers are the worst”, “Obviously girls only have to adjust after marriage”

 I refuse to part of this pity party/double standard now.
 I cannot do it anymore.
 One of my favourite things about starting this blog is the fact that I have a space to voice myself and talk about all my feminist leanings.
 Yes, I am a feminist.
 An unapologetic one at that.
 Being a feminist, FYI, doesn’t mean you hate men and would rather grow your leg hair than shave to appear lady like.
-Being a feminist simply means that you want and expect equal rights for men and for women.
+Being a feminist simply means that you want and expect go to site equal rights for men and for women.
 Though the not shaving part sounds like super fun.
 But you heard me?
 Equal rights!
 Now as a country we’ve come a long, long way in this department.
 Think of our Mothers’ generation.
 Did they get to live even half the life we are living?
 It would be silly to wait for your answer, so I’m just going to go ahead and presume it’s “no”.
 They had to fight hard for every choice and every decision.
 They had to even take permission to work.
 I can’t even wrap my head around this one.
 We, on the other hand, have it so much easier.
 We drive, we study, we work, we click selfies, we make duck faces, we blog, we drink, we Instagram our food; wise choices really.
 No, I’m not here to hate on us.
 I’m just here to point out that we can honestly do whatever the heck we want.

 So what’s the problem?